RS291/King_County_Housing_EDA_and_Modeling/README.md

 I used the OSEMN data science process(Obtain, Scrub, Explore, Model, iNterpret).

 I used Python 3 and the following libraries to process and model the data: NumPy, pandas, Statsmodels, scikit-learn, SciPy, itertools, math, matplotlib, and seaborn.

+### Repository Structure:
+* Images - Images pertaining to the project, sourced from the code and stock photos.
+* House_Price_Project.ipynb - Detailed and documented analysis of the data in Jupyter Notebook form.
+* King County Home Sales.pdf - pdf export of the presentation, with notes.
+* README.md - Project summary and guide to the repository.
+* Original dataset